-In our new video, Tricia points out the lush table grape vine growth brought on by the wet spring and summer of 2011.
+In our video Tricia points out the lush table grape vine growth brought on by the wet spring and summer of 2011.
 Did that happen in your garden too?
 Are the long and lively grape vines grabbing at you as you walk by?

-To keep the table grape vines in your home garden under control, and boost their health, use this timetable for summer “canopy management”.
+To keep the table grape vines in your home garden under control, and boost their health, watch our video and use the timetable below for summer “canopy management”.
 The canopy is all of the above-ground growth of the grape vine.

 MAY - JUNE

 Pruning & Shoot Thinning